kennty1/ACCESSORIES-ANALYSIS/README.md

 ### 7. Orders range from 1 unit to 23 units, showing a mix of small personal and bulk purchases.

 # Recommendation
-### Introduce additional bike accessory types to diversify product lines and increase customer value per order.
+### 1.Introduce additional bike accessory types to diversify product lines and increase customer value per order.
-### Focus marketing and retention strategies on Adults (35+), especially in Australia and Canada, as they generate the most revenue.
+### 2.Focus marketing and retention strategies on Adults (35+), especially in Australia and Canada, as they generate the most revenue.
-### Consider discounts or entry-level products targeted at the <25 age group to grow their customer base and build early brand loyalty.
+### 3.Consider discounts or entry-level products targeted at the <25 age group to grow their customer base and build early brand loyalty.
-### Explore new provinces or countries with similar profiles to Australia and Canada to scale up sales geographically.
+### 4.Explore new provinces or countries with similar profiles to Australia and Canada to scale up sales geographically.
-### Introduce tiered pricing or bundle deals for bulk orders to incentivize larger purchases while protecting margins.
+### 5.Introduce tiered pricing or bundle deals for bulk orders to incentivize larger purchases while protecting margins.